TAZARA Railway: Construction

 The work involved moving 330,000 tons of rail and 89 million cubic meters of earth and rock, and the construction of 93 stations, 320 bridges, 22 tunnels and 2,225 culverts.
 Virtually all building materials, equipment and significant amounts of food and medical supplies were shipped from China.
+According to Du Jian, a Chinese interpreter, China "shipped out more than 1.5 million tonnes of materials, including steel rail, cement, and dynamite, and daily necessities, even though it suffered itself a dire shortage of all commodities."
 Braving rain, sun and wind, the workers laid the track through some of Africa's wildest and most rugged landscapes.
 One Chinese worker recalled that his team was trapped in the wilderness for a week after floods and landslides washed away the only connecting road.
 "We lived in fear of lions and hyenas."
+Another interviewee stated that conditions were often so bad that "[s]ometimes we had to drink the water that we found in the elephants' footprints."
+Medical care was so lacking that one Chinese worker died due to an untreated bee sting.
 Over 160 workers, including 64 Chinese nationals, died in construction accidents.
+However, construction accidents were not the only cause of death.
+Food for Chinese workers was sent from China, and shipping delays often meant that the food, typically nothing more than dehydrated vegetables and other basic goods like wheat flour, was moldy when it arrived, causing working conditions to become even more dire.
+Some of the victims were buried in a cemetery in Tanzania.